galaxyproject/training-material/topics/instructors/tutorials/galaxy-admin-training/tutorial.md

 - How many days will the training be?
 - What topics do you want to cover?
-	- Do you have enough helpers?
+- How many helpers will you need?
-	- Is the training online or in person?
+- Will the training be online or in person?
+Teaching online is slower, so you may not be able to cover as many topic as in person; you may also need more helpers.
 - Do you have your own infrastructure, or do you need to request infrastructure?

 We recommend [checking out an example schedule from the GAT repository](https://github.com/galaxyproject/admin-training/tree/2020-barcelona) and modifying it based on your needs.